jemcafe/AWS-Uploader/README.md

 You will need to have an sufficient version of [node.js](https://nodejs.org/en/) and [npm](https://nodejs.org/en/) (or [yarn](https://yarnpkg.com/lang/en/)).

+You can use [postman](https://www.getpostman.com/) to test the HTTP requests without the need of a front end, but we will have a front end as well.

 ### Create react app

 Choose a directory and create your react app.